 - Discovery and Developmental Therapeutics

-Dr. Nieh is an Associate Professor of Urology at Emory University School of Medicine, practicing at The Emory Clinic and Emory Saint Joseph’s Hospital.
-He coordinates and directs the monthly Genito-urinary Tumor Board; a multidisciplinary meeting to discuss newly diagnosed urologic cancers.
+Peter Nieh, MD, is an Associate Professor of Urology at Emory University School of Medicine, practicing at The Emory Clinic and Emory Saint Joseph's Hospital.
+Dr. Nieh coordinates and directs the monthly Genito-urinary Tumor Board; a multidisciplinary meeting to discuss newly diagnosed urologic cancers.
 He has held faculty positions at Massachusetts General Hospital, University of Connecticut, and Lahey Clinic prior to joining Emory in 2003.
 Dr. Nieh is a diplomate of The American Board of Urology (1980), member of the American Urological Association (1981), and a Fellow of the American College of Surgeons (1983).

 Dr. Nieh serves on the Urology Curriculum Committee and the Search Committee for Chair of Urologic Research at Emory Department of Urology, and the Emory University Hospital Cancer Committee.
 He is a member of American Association of Clinical Urologists, American College of Surgeons, American Urological Association and Society of University Urologists.